Example 1: 'OpenAI Completions API (GPT-3) - Rows' configuration

 This example teaches you how to use the OpenAI analytics connector with the 'OpenAI Completions API (GPT-3) - Rows' configuration.
 It guides you through basic exercises showing you how to incorporate the functionality into your data model and chart expressions.

 The functionality of this connector configuration is very similar to that of the 'OpenAI Chat Completions API (GPT-3.5, GPT-4) - Rows' configuration.
 However, these two configurations use different models, which in turn leads to different responses.
-Additionally, due to differences in parameters names between these two configurations, refer to the tutorial example that matches your configuration.
+Additionally, due to differences in parameter names between these two configurations, refer to the tutorial example that matches your configuration.
 For the Chat Completions configuration, see Example 3: 'OpenAI Chat Completions API (GPT-3.5, GPT-4) - Rows' configuration.

 You can also complete this example using the Azure OpenAI connector.
 When using that connector, you interact with the models through the Microsoft Azure platform, rather than the OpenAI platform.